siderolabs/talos/website/content/docs/v1.0/Introduction/getting-started.md

 The `talosconfig` file (which is also YAML) is your local client configuration file.

-### Controlplane and Worker
+### Controlplane, Init, and Worker

-The two types of Machine Configs correspond to the two roles of Talos nodes.
+The three types of Machine Configs correspond to the three roles of Talos nodes.
+For our purposes, you can ignore the Init type.
+It is a legacy type which will go away eventually.
+Its purpose was to self-bootstrap.
+Instead, we now use an API call to bootstrap the cluster, which is much more robust.

+That leaves us with Controlplane and Worker.

 The Controlplane Machine Config describes the configuration of a Talos server on which the Kubernetes Controlplane should run.